CreativeSDK/web-getting-started-samples/image-editor-ui-angular-express-hi-res/readme.md

 	```
 	module.exports = {
-		creativeSdkKey: "<YOUR_API_KEY>"
+		creativeSdkKey: "<YOUR_API_KEY>",
+		creativeSdkSecret: "<YOUR_API_SECRET>"
 	}
 	```

-	1. Add your Client ID in place of the `creativeSdkKey` string above
+	1. Add your Client ID and Secret in place of the strings above
 	1. This file is **gitignored** so you can avoid exposing your keys in GitHub

 1. In one terminal tab, run `gulp` and leave it running